Port Infrastructure Development Program (PIDP) Grants

 Eligible applicants for the Port Infrastructure Development Program include the following:

-- Political subdivision of a State or local government
+- A political subdivision of a State, or a local government;

-- Public agency or publicly chartered authority established by one or more States
+- A public agency or publicly chartered authority established by 1 or more States;

-- Special purpose district with a transportation function
+- A special purpose district with a transportation function;

-- Multistate or multijurisdictional group of entities described above
+- A multistate or multijurisdictional group of entities described above;

-- A lead entity described above jointly with a private entity or group of private entities
+- A lead entity described above jointly with a private entity or group of private entities, including the owners or operators of a facility, or collection of facilities at a port.

 Eligible Uses